-In order to facilitate the exercise, school age child care services (for children over 6 years of age) have been included, however, these programs are not eligible for CWELCC funding.
+In order to facilitate the exercise, school age child care services (for children over 6 years of age) have been included, however, these programs are not eligible for CWELCC Funding.
 The results of this exercise for this age group (school age) will help the agency determine if the current daily rates are adequate to support a sustainable program.

 Funding allocations that support with the variances or gap between the calculated Actual Cost and actual daily Base Rate will be paid in accordance with Policies and Guidelines and within DNSSAB's CWELCC Funding allocations.
-Where DNSSAB's CWELCC Funding allocation is not sufficient to support with 100% of the variance, the Funding will be distributed to all eligible Service Providers by utilizing an equitable percentage (for example, 50% instead of 100%).
+Where DNSSAB's CWELCC Funding allocation is not sufficient to support with 100% of the variance, the Funding will be distributed to all eligible Service Providers by utilizing an equitable percentage (for example, 50% instead of 100% based on the number of days reported in the CWELCC Monthly Workbook and Fee Subsidy monthly billing).